drianlarde/nextjs14-turbo-shadcn-supabase-boilerplate/README.md

 - **ui/shadcn**: A set of React components to kickstart your UI development with ease.
 - **Supabase Client**: Integrates with Supabase for authentication, database, and storage, providing a robust backend solution.

-With Sort Imports by Trivago and Sort TailwindCSS classes :)
+With Sort Imports by Trivago and Sort TailwindCSS classes + Trendy React Animated Cursor! :)

 ## Getting Started